Ace Ventura: When Nature Calls: Plot

 As he departs the Wachootoo village, the Wachootoo shoot Ace one final time with a dart for laughs.
 Ace suddenly realizes a tranquilizer dart he was shot with earlier is not the same as the Wachootoo's darts, and was carved from an acala.
 This leads him to find two poachers with the bat.
 They tranquilize Ace and tie him to a raft which is sent over a waterfall.

 Ace survives and continues to investigate how the poachers are involved with the war between the tribes.
 Ace consults the Abbott via spiritual projection.
-With the Abbott's help, Ace deduces that Cadby has taken the bat in order to turn the tribes against each other so that Cadby can seize control of the lucrative market for guano.
+With the Abbott's help, Ace deduces that Cadby has taken the bat in order to turn the tribes against each other so that they can seize control of the lucrative market for guano and that the two poachers are Cadby's henchmen.

 When Ace confronts Cadby about his suspicions, Cadby confesses to the plot, explaining that he hired Ace as an alibi.
-The local law enforcement is loyal to Cadby, and Ace is arrested.
+The local law enforcement is on Cadby's payroll, and Ace is arrested.
 Ace summons various animals to facilitate his escape and subsequent attack on Cadby's mansion.
 Cadby tries to shoot Ace, but is stopped by Greenwall.
 Cadby escapes with the bat in a Rover, but Ace follows him in a monster truck, eventually overtaking him and destroying his car.

-Ace returns the bat just as the tribes are about to fight each other on the battlefield.
-Cadby is noticed by Ouda, who calls him the "White Devil" and incites both tribes to pursue him.
-Cadby is able to escape them but then encounters a gorilla, who mistakes him for a mate.
+Meanwhile the Wachati's and the Wachootoo's are about to battle, but Ace stops them by shouting Shikaka's name, the tribes then kneel while Ace runs by them.
+Ouda then sees Cadby in the jungle and calls him "White Devil" because both tribes knew that Cadby was the one who stole the bat from them.
+Both tribes pursue Cadby through the jungle but Cadby is able to escape them and then encounters a gorilla, who mistakes him for a mate.
 The Wachati Princess is married to the Wachootoo Prince, who is revealed to be the warrior who defeated Ace during the "Circle of Death" challenge earlier.
 It is discovered that the bride is no longer a virgin, on Ace's account.
 Peace between the tribes is still achieved when the two tribes join and chase after Ace.